RalphHightower/blog/_posts/2025/06/2025-06-18-SpringsteenRiseUp.md

 Spotify: https://BruceSpringsteen.lnk.to/followSI
 YouTube: https://BruceSpringsteen.lnk.to/subsc...

 #MyCityofRuins #MyCityofRuinsLive #MyCityofRuinsOfficialVideo #BruceSpringsteen #BruceSpringsteenLive

 Lyrics:
-There's a blood red circle on the cold dark ground
+There's a blood red circle on the cold dark ground<br />
-And the rain is falling down
+And the rain is falling down<br />
-The church door's thrown open, I can hear the organ's song But the congregation's gone
+The church door's thrown open, I can hear the organ's song<br />
+But the congregation's gone<br />
-My city of ruins
+My city of ruins<br />
-My city of ruins
+My city of ruins<br />
-Now the sweet bells of mercy drift through the evening trees Young men on the corner, like scattered leaves
+Now the sweet bells of mercy drift through the evening trees<br />
+Young men on the corner, like scattered leaves<br />
-The boarded up windows, the empty streets
+The boarded up windows, the empty streets<br />
-While my brother's down on his knees
+While my brother's down on his knees<br />
-My city of ruins
+My city of ruins<br />
-My city of ruins
+My city of ruins<br />
-Come on, rise up
+Come on, rise up<br />
-Come on, rise up
+Come on, rise up<br />
-Come on, rise up
+Come on, rise up<br />
-Come on, rise up
+Come on, rise up<br />
-Come on rise up
+Come on rise up<br />
-Come on, rise up
+Come on, rise up<br />
-Come on, rise up
+Come on, rise up<br />
-Now there's tears on the pillow, darlin', where we slept And you took my heart when you left
+Now there's tears on the pillow, darlin', where we slept<br />
+And you took my heart when you left<br />
-Without your sweet kiss my soul is lost, my friend Tell me, how do I begin again?
+Without your sweet kiss my soul is lost, my friend<br />
+Tell me, how do I begin again?<br />
-My city's in ruins
+My city's in ruins<br />
 My city's in ruins

 ## Bruce Springsteen - Chimes of Freedom (Manchester May 14, 2025 [Official Live Video])

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HK1WMIHRsQM?si=8GzHBzExZ-br4CVB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 May 28, 2025 #BruceSpringsteenOfficialAudio
 Official Live Video for "Chimes of Freedom - Manchester May 14, 2025" by Bruce Springsteen

 Listen to Bruce Springsteen: https://BruceSpringsteen.lnk.to/listenYD